Best camera phones 2024 - buyer’s guide

 • Apple iOS is not for everyone

-Apple has significantly improved its camera this year with the new iPhone 15 Pro Max and we believe it is the best phones for photography on the go right now.
-It delivers superb photo and videoe quality across the board, its 2x zoomed prowess is great and it has some neat features like Dolby Vision and Cinematic video capturing, ProRAW, cool automation like auto portraits and auto night mode.
+You do not get the most premium iPhone for a single feature.
+The iPhone 16 Pro Max is worth getting for its well-rounded user experience.
+But we also believe that the iPhone 16 Pro Max is among the best phones for photography on the go right now.
+It delivers superb photo and video quality across the board, its 2x zoomed prowess is great and it has some neat features like Dolby Vision and Cinematic video capturing, ProRAW, cool automation like auto portraits and auto night mode.

-One of the biggest improvements targets videographers and will go under the radar for the masses.
+One of its options targets videographers and will go under the radar for the masses.
 We are talking about capturing 4K60 ProRes videos straight onto an external SSD drive or memory card, which might open use cases and workflows that have never been possible before.

-Also, this is the best iPhone ever made, you know.
+Also, this is the best iPhone ever made.
 It has a stunning design, an outstanding display, great performance, impressive speakers, pro-grade cameras with a consistently good photo and class-leading video quality, long battery life and likable if weird iOS.

-Overall, the iPhone 15 Pro Max is the most versatile and consistently good and reliable smartphone for still and video photography out there.
+Overall, the iPhone 16 Pro Max is one of the most versatile and consistently good and reliable smartphones for still and video photography out there.
 It is a point and shoot device, but it also allows for professional capturing and massive prost processing potential.
-And that is why we chose it to lead this part of our guide.

 Read full review